 - These assessments backed by support shall be made available to the Auditor.

 - Whether there has been any resignation of the statutory auditors during the year citing grounds of objections, concerns raised during his audit, the chain of communication shall be made available to the current Auditor apart from mere ‘No Objection’ Letter from the previous Auditor.

 - The manner in which such issues are addressed and resolved by the management shall be disclosed to the current Auditor.

-- The management shall provide the financial ratios, ageing analysis, and expected dates of realisation of financial assets and payment of financial liabilities along with the Board of Directors action plan to mitigate financial risks.
+- The management shall provide the financial ratios, aging analysis, expected dates of realization of financial assets and payment of financial liabilities along with the Board of Directors’ action plan to mitigate financial risks.

-- The auditor shall assess the action plan designed by the Management; procedures performed to mitigate the risk associated with meeting its liabilities to opine on the going concern status of the company.
+- The auditor shall assess the action plan of action designed by the Management and monitor the procedures performed to mitigate the risk associated with meeting its liabilities to opine on the going concern status of the company.

 - In case of an unspent amount relating to ‘other than ongoing projects’, such amount must be transferred to a fund specified in Schedule VII to the Companies Act within six months of the expiry of the financial year i.e., 30th September each year.

 - Minutes of the CSR Committee meetings, if any and their action plan pursuant to the CSR policy shall also be assessed by the Auditor.